lmazure/rag/doc_chat/README.md

 🚧 to be updated 🚧 TBD

-1. Click the "Ingest Documentation" button to scrape and store the documentation
+1. Enter a documentation URL and click "Fetch Documentation" to scrape and store the documentation
+2. Select a scan from the dropdown menu and click "Chunk Documentation" to process it
-2. Enter your question in the text input
+3. Enter your question in the text input
-3. Click "Ask Question" to get an AI-generated response based on the documentation
+4. Click "Ask Question" to get an AI-generated response based on the documentation

+## Project Structure

+The application follows a clean organization pattern:
+- `app.py`: Main Flask application with API endpoints
+- `scan_db.py`: Database operations for managing documentation scans
+- `templates/index.html`: HTML structure of the web interface
+- `static/styles.css`: CSS styles for the web interface
+- `static/script.js`: JavaScript code for client-side functionality
+- `data/`: Directory (created dynamically) for storing documentation and vector database

 ## Testing